 "Cover-ups never took place.
 Not only would this never have been allowed, but there simply was nothing to cover up.
 Armstrong, nor his teammates, never tested positive."

-In the Daily Mail interview, which appears to be part of Armstrong's new tour to repair his tarnished image, he claims that "if what I did to win the Tour from '99 to '05 was this much, which it was" (holding his thumb and index finger about two inches apart) "'96 was this much" (holding his arms two feet apart).
+In the interview, which appears to be part of Armstrong's new tour to repair his tarnished image, he claims that "if what I did to win the Tour from '99 to '05 was this much, which it was" (putting his thumb and index finger about two inches apart) "'96 was this much" (holding his arms two feet apart).